 Presented in partnership with:

-This monthly webinar series will provide a community forum throughout the fall.
-We will hear from guest arts leaders who are tackling these challenges, then open the floor to create space for questions, conversations and success sharing.
+This monthly webinar series in 2022 will continue to provide a community forum throughout the year, following the format of our previous Re-Opening the Arts series in the fall of 2021.
+We will hear from guest arts leaders who are tackling timely and shared arts-related challenges, then open the floor to create space for questions, conversations and success sharing from the community.

 NOVEMBER 18 @ 1:30PM